 This post includes affiliate links.

 The Pencil Tissue Box Cover is a free crochet pattern featuring a pencil as the cover of a tissue box.
 The pattern includes a video tutorial as well.
-This cover makes the perfect teacher or school gift.
+This cover makes the perfect teacher or other school personnel gift.

-Back to School can be stressful.
-Same is true for Teacher Appreciation week.
-Finding a gift to celebrate these occasions can challenging to make sure you don’t gift the same as everyone else.
+Back to School time can be stressful.
+The same is true for Teacher Appreciation week.
+Finding a gift to celebrate these occasions can be challenging to make sure your gift is unique.

 How about a useful and functional gift that can make any teachers desk or student desk more interesting?
 This Pencil Tissue Box Cover for sure has that.
-It’s cool, interesting and super useful any time of the day and will always get attention.
+It’s cool, interesting and super useful in any room and will always get attention.

 And to make it even more amazing, it comes with a video tutorial to show you how this pattern is made in case you are more of a visual learner.

 The pencil tissue box cover was made with just worsted weight yarn.
 Not all the yarn colors are from the same yarn company, but that really doesn’t matter.
 I focused more on the colors and weight of the yarn, then where the yarn was made.

 More Crochet Tissue Box Pattern Inspiration for free:

 I also create an actual crochet Pencil shaped Pencil Holder Box where you can store your pencils and pens in.
 Check out it, as it might make the perfect set.

-So let me now give you the list of information you need in order to do this wonderful Pencil Tissue Box Cover.
+So let me now give you the list of supplies you need in order to make this wonderful Pencil Tissue Box Cover.